sherlockkong/react-c-grid/README.md

 ## Reward

-If you are willing to pay me a cup of coffee, I will be very happy.<br/>
-Scan the following WeChat QR code.
+If you are willing to pay me a cup of coffee, please scan the following WeChat QR code.<br/>

 <img src="http://www.sherlockkong.com/images/payme.jpeg" width="300" height="379">